 Prof David Hopwood

-I am emeritus, without a laboratory, so I am not generating new experimental data myself.
-I help to promote discoveries from my previous group and from other colleagues in the natural product field at JIC and around the world.
+David helps to promote discoveries from his previous group and from other colleagues in the natural product field at the John Innes Centre and around the world.

-My activities include editing, writing commentaries, contributing to symposia and organising a biennial series of summer schools in Croatia on microbial specialised metabolites; see: https://www.jic.ac.uk/science/molmicro/summerschool/
+He was also founding co-director of a biennial series of summer schools in Croatia on microbial specialised metabolites.

 Publisher’s version: 10.1016/B978-0-12-394290-6.09989-4

 For media enquiries, please contact David directly at firstname.lastname@example.org